aarontran/g309.2-0.6/Notes.md

   (do separately to illustrate effects)
 * change x-ray background fit parameters
 * use x-ray background fit parameters from fitting XRB alone?

+* SANITY CHECK: if I change soft proton background to BROKEN POWER LAW, e.g. in combined fit alone, how do parameters change if at all?
+  Double check this in case XRB fit results may change.

 Standing TODOs:
 * Re-run everything from a clean slate to ensure your pipeline is good.